dipankar/dscode/documentation/docs/user-guide/git-integration.md

 ## Merge Conflicts

+!!! warning "Pull is fast-forward only"
+    The built-in `git_pull` command only supports **fast-forward** merges.
+If the remote branch has diverged from your local branch, pull will return an error: *"Merge required -- not yet implemented."* In this case, use the integrated terminal to run `git pull --rebase` or `git merge` manually.

 When a merge or rebase produces conflicts, DSCode highlights the conflicting files in the SCM view with a `C` (conflicted) status indicator.
+Note that merge conflict UI applies to conflicts produced by **external tools, rebases, or manual merges** run in the terminal -- the built-in pull command does not produce merge conflicts because it only performs fast-forward merges.

 ### Resolving Conflicts